algorandfoundation/grow-algorand/task-template.md

 * Taking this bounty task means you have agreed to our [Bounty Agreement terms and policies](https://github.com/algorandfoundation/grow-algorand/blob/master/bounty-agreement.md).
 * All project codes should be published on GitHub, with [MIT license](https://opensource.org/licenses/MIT) or [Apache V2 license](https://www.apache.org/licenses/LICENSE-2.0).
 * All contributions/PRs to public (Algorand) repositories should be open source and should follow the contributions rules of the relevant repository.
-* All non-codes documents should be using Markdown format.
+* All non-code documents should be using Markdown format.
 * In the project description or repository readme, there should be a proper security notice.
 E.g., it should tell the visitor the project is not audited and should not be used in a production environment.
 * You are not eligible to receive additional rewards through other Algorand programs like the [developer ambassadors](https://algorand.foundation/developers/dev-ambassadors) program.